poletaevvlad/TiddlyProxy/README.md

 TiddleProxy comes with a plugin that adds a logout button above the toolbar.
-To install it, go to [$:/plugins/poletaevvlad/proxy-logout](https://poletaevvlad.github.io/TiddlyProxy/#%24%3A%2Fplugins%2Fpoletaevvlad%2Fproxy-logout) and drag the lint into the window containing your wiki.
+To install it, go to [$:/plugins/poletaevvlad/proxy-logout](https://poletaevvlad.github.io/TiddlyProxy/#%24%3A%2Fplugins%2Fpoletaevvlad%2Fproxy-logout) and drag the link into the window containing your wiki.
 See [details](https://tiddlywiki.com/static/Manually%2520installing%2520a%2520plugin.html) on manually installing plugins.